MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-user-mapping-file.md

 # Create a user-mapping file for data content migration in Migration Manager

 This article shows how to create a user-mapping file to use with Migration Manager.

-Migration Manager migrates your files from on-premises file shares and move them to Microsoft 365.
+Use Migration Manager to migrate your files shares to Microsoft 365.

 ## Create a user-mapping file for data content migration

-A default user-mapping file is used when migrating your data from a local file share or an on-premises SharePoint Server document library.
+A default user-mapping file is used when migrating your data from a local or network file share.
 You can also create your own using the following guidelines.
 Use any text editor, or an application like Excel, to create the CSV file.

  **CSV file format**